-It is once again that time of year.
-The holidays are coming up, and Americans everywhere are preparing their vacation requests, the children are dreaming of presents, and employers are coordinating their annual holiday parties.
-While not all companies host big parties at the year’s end, many still do.
+It’s once again that time of year.
+The holidays are approaching, and Americans everywhere are preparing their vacation requests, children are dreaming of presents, and employers are planning their annual holiday events—many of which involve drinking at office parties.
+While not all companies host large celebrations, many still do, and drinking at office parties has become a common part of the tradition.

-reminder iconBut before you don your Santa suit and head out the door, take a few moments to consider how you can make this year’s holiday party the best one yet while taking control of your drinking at the company party.
+Before you don your holiday attire and head out the door, take a moment to think about how you can make this year’s office party the best one yet, while staying mindful of your alcohol consumption.

 Whether you are the employer or the employee, here are five things you should know about being responsible and under control when there is alcohol at the company party.